JD's Midlife Tools For Living Practices, LLC

 JD’s Midlife Tools For Living Practices, Holland, MI Offering Heartfelt care, Compassion and Coping Tools!

-I enjoy early morning quiet time.
-In the warmer months I am outside on the deck.
+I enjoy early morning quiet space.
+In the warmer months sometimes I am outside on the deck.
 In the colder months I sit in my living room dimly lit with candle light.
 Watching the flame of a candle is a meditative experience for me, calming too.
 And, my mind wanders as I sit.

-In this quiet space I know way deep down I am not so alone with this mind of mine and this brings me comfort and peace.
+When I’m in this quiet space I know way deep down I am not so alone with this mind of mine and this brings me comfort and peace.

 We are in the midst of a winter snow storm on this Valentine’s Day here in West Michigan.
 The snow will blow so fiercely I can’t see my neighbor’s house across the street one minutes then quiets a bit to swirl and dance outside my window the next.
 And it is cold!
 It is a good day to stay snuggled up inside.